 What’s happening to the ‘tax burden’?

-Over the course of the election campaign we’ve heard Labour repeatedly claim that under the Conservatives the so-called ‘tax burden’ has reached the highest level in 70 years.
+Over the course of the election campaign and beyond we’ve heard Labour repeatedly claim that under the Conservatives the so-called ‘tax burden’ has reached the highest level in 70 years.

 The Conservatives meanwhile have acknowledged the tax burden—which refers to tax revenue as a percentage of gross domestic product (GDP)—is high, but have argued that this is not the case for “low and middle income earners”.
 And talking about the tax burden during an ITV debate on 13 June, the Conservatives’ Penny Mordaunt claimed: “At the end of the next parliament on our plans, it will come down.
 Labour will take it to a record high.”

-Here we look at what’s happened to the tax burden in recent years, how it could be affected by Labour and Conservative proposals, and why a high tax burden doesn’t necessarily mean everyone is paying more tax.
+Here we look at what’s happened to the tax burden in recent years, the tax proposals made by Labour and the Conservatives during the election, and why a high tax burden doesn’t necessarily mean everyone is paying more tax.

-This explainer is one of several Full Fact is publishing ahead of the general election, exploring a range of topics which are likely to be of interest to voters.
-We’ll be updating these articles on a regular basis—this article was last updated on 20 June 2024 and the information in it is correct as of then.
+This explainer is one of a series Full Fact is publishing exploring a range of key political topics.
+We’ll be updating these articles on a regular basis—this article was last updated on 22 July 2024 and the information in it is correct as of then.

 The tax burden is high by historical standards…